-Note: You cannot delete the default users named Administrator, Operator, or Guest, and you cannot delete the Administrators, Operators, or Guests group.
+Note: You cannot delete the default users named Administrator or Operator, and you cannot delete the Administrators or Operators group.

-- 1 From Configure, select User Accounts. - 2 To delete a user from the Fiery server completely, do the following: - a) Click the Fiery Contact List button. - b) In the Fiery Contact List dialog box, move the cursor over the name of the user you want to delete.
+1 From Configure, select User Accounts.

+- 2 To delete a user from the Fiery server completely, do the following: - a) Click the Fiery Contact List button. - b) In the Fiery Contact List dialog box, move the cursor over the name of the user you want to delete.
 Notice that the Edit and Delete icons display.